 - 16” tires are a significant feature in this model and really support a comfortable journey (the standard 10” tires on most electric scooter pose an issue when it comes to a comfortable ride)

 - We’ve seen quite a few complaints about customers having issues with the battery after a short period of time

-While we can admit that the other two models had some great features in their own right when it comes to getting a reliable electric scooter (especially for a first time user) that the E300S is just too well rounded to ignore.
+While we can admit that the other models had some great features in their own right when it comes to getting a reliable electric scooter (especially for a first time user) that the Razor E300S is just too well rounded to ignore.